Ganpatrao Narayanrao Madiman: Early life

-Madiman was born in a Saraswat Brahmin family of Canara region and did his early education at Sirsi and later at Hubli.
+Madiman was born in a Chitrapur Saraswat Brahmin family of Canara region and did his early education at Sirsi and later at Hubli.

 Career

 Madiman started his early career with mercantile service in Southern Mahratta Spinning and Weaving Company in 1897, serving under various capacities, but quit the service in 1907 to start his own business of cotton yarn and textiles under the name of M/S G.N.Madiman and sons, to later become a noted banker and businessman of the Hubli region.
 He served as magistrate for 1929-37 of Hubli and other posts like Village Munsiff and Chairman of Hubli Taluka War Gifts Fund Committee.
 He was a Director of the Hubli Electricity Co.Ltd., Member of the Taluka Local Board, Treasurer and member of the Indian Woman's Aid Society, one of the Trustees of the Hubli Co-Operative Hospital, Member of the District Finance Association, Broker of the Imperial Bank of India and a Member of the advisory board of the Kanara Industrial and Banking Syndicate Ltd.